EvoBandits/PSOMAB/README.md

 ## Licence

-MEMO is open-source software released under the [AGPLv3]() license.
+PSOMAB is open-source software released under the [AGPLv3]() license.
 This means that any derivative work based on the publicly available source code also needs to be licensed under AGPLv3.
 However, we can provide a different license for closed-source use cases.

 ## Credit

-MEMO was developed by:
+PSOMAB was developed by:

 * Deniz Preil
 * Timo Kühne
 * Jonathan Laib

-## Citing memo-pso
+## Citing PSOMAB

 If you use PSOMAB in your scientific work, please cite it as follows:

 tbd

 ## Third Party Dependencies
-MEMO relies on external libraries to provide its features.
+PSOMAB relies on external libraries to provide its features.
 You can find these libraries in the /third_party folder.